2072/File-Grim-Reaper/ReadMe.md

 window.

-You also need to create a configuration file "FileGrimReaper-paths.txt" (see above for an example)
+You also need to create a configuration file "FileGrimReaper-paths.txt" (see above for an example).

 Finally use Windows' task manager to create a task that will run the shortcut every hour (depending on the expiry of your configured folders).

 ### Implementation example for Unix platforms

-In this example we're on Mac OSX.
+In this example we are on Mac OSX.
 FileGrimReaper is located on a remote volume and the last error is logged to a file on this remote volume (if files or directories can't be deleted you'll find their full path in this file).